The plugin is available through DReS Menu → Tools → Plugins.

 Below you can see sample path run.

-The context menu of model tree has option to move all robots to the Grundstellung.
+The context menu of model tree has option to run given program for all robots.

 The plugin requires an extra dedicated graphics card to be able to display huge number of 3D components.